Sexual harassment: Sexual Experiences Survey (SES)

 In an attempt to go beyond the past methods and create a more accurate representation of the occurrence of rape and other sexual victimizations, Koss and colleagues developed a new measurement tool called the Sexual Experiences Survey (SES).
 The SES included a legal definition of rape, accounted for other experiences of sexual harassment/assault and used graphic language and "behaviorally specific" questions to cue the victims recall.

 The SES and its first testing caused a large increase in the research done on rape.
-Despite its strengths, the SES was critiqued for using broad and "poorly phrased" definitions and question.
-They argued that the language used caused women report that they had experienced a form of sexual harassment but not been raped.
+Despite its strengths, the SES was critiqued for using broad and "poorly phrased" definitions and questions.
+They argued that the language used caused women to report that they had experienced a form of sexual harassment but not been raped.
 These critics concluded that the SES overestimates rape.

-In 1992, the SES went through a redesign and a new name.
-The now called National Crime Victimization Survey (NCVS) built on the critiques from the past survey and built a brand-new methodological tool.
+In 1992, the SES underwent a redesign and a name change.
+The now-called National Crime Victimization Survey (NCVS) was built on critiques of the previous survey and developed a brand-new methodological tool.

 Nationwide Crime Victimization Survey (NCVS)

-The Nationwide Crime Victimization Survey (NCVS) annually conducts research and reports information about different types of criminal victimization such as robbery, theft, household burglary and sexual victimization.
+The Nationwide Crime Victimization Survey (NCVS) annually conducts research and reports information about different types of criminal victimization, such as robbery, theft, household burglary, and sexual victimization.
 The NCVS has been conducted since 1973 and uses the same methods as when it was created which makes it the only source to compare the prevalence of sexual harassment across time.

 To investigate this claim of underestimation of rape, the National Research Council held a panel to review and identify the errors within the NCVS.
 The conclusion from this panel was that the NCVS had several methodological problems that caused this underestimation of rape and sexual assault.

-One of the main issues with NCVS was that using language that is focused on crime and victimization which caused respondents to answer different ways.
-Whether respondents did not want to label their experiences as rape or if they feared that their perpetrator was going to be punished the use of language was leading to inaccurate results.
+One of the main issues with NCVS was that it used language focused on crime and victimization, which led respondents to answer differently.
+Whether respondents did not want to label their experiences as rape or if they feared that their perpetrator was going to be punished, the use of language was leading to inaccurate results.
 Additionally, the NCVS fails to protect the privacy of its participants.
 The interviewer has to ask one of the questions to everyone 12 and older in a certain house.
-This causes everyone asked in that area aware of the others' participation and what questions everyone is being asked.
-This risk of lack of privacy could lead respondents to not answer honestly, or answer in a socially desirable way.
+This causes everyone in that area to be aware of the others' participation and what questions everyone is being asked.
+This risk of lack of privacy could lead respondents not to answer honestly, or answer in a socially desirable way.
 Finally, the NCVS has limited definitions of rape that lead to confusion and ambiguity.